josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐼_the_metropolitan_rabble.md

 The **Undercover Policing Inquiry** was established in 2015 under the Inquiries Act 2005 to examine undercover policing in England and Wales since 1968.

-As of **16 July 2026**, the Home Office is consulting on the future structure, scope and format of the Inquiry.
+As of **16 August 2026**, the Home Office is consulting on the future structure, scope and format of the Inquiry.

-The consultation closes at **11:59pm on 20 August 2026**.
+The consultation was originally due to close on 20 August, but the official page was updated on 29 July.
+It now closes at **11:59pm on 20 September 2026**.[^7]

 The Government says ministers are concerned about: